Get up to 4 quotes by filling in only 1 quick form

 To give a broader overview, GreenMatch has put together some helpful information about the most common and special types of solar panels.

 Monocrystalline solar panels are the best type of solar panel in terms of efficiency.
 Their ability to capture sunlight is higher than both polycrystalline panels and thin-film solar panels.
-This is also why they are more expensive than other solar panel materials.
+This is also why they are more expensive than cheap solar panels, which are almost always made from polycrystalline.

-All black solar panels are monocrystalline in nature.
+All black solar panels and most integrated solar panels are monocrystalline in nature.
 Compared to the process for polycrystalline panels, the structure of the silicon is aligned better in mono panels.
 As a result, they have higher sunlight absorption rates.

 However, just because they are better in terms of efficiency doesn’t mean they are right for your setup.
 The other types have their own advantages and uses.

 Different types of solar panels serve different needs and purposes.
-Given that sunlight can be used differently whether on Earth or in space points to the fact that location, itself, is a significant factor when it comes to choosing one of the types of solar panels over another.
+Given that sunlight can be used differently whether on Earth or in space points to the fact that location, which affects solar panel angle and direction, is a significant factor when it comes to choosing one of the types of solar panels over another.

 Distinguishing between different types of solar panels often means differentiating between single-junctions and multi-junctions solar panels—or first, second, or third generations.
 Single-junction and multi-junctions differ in the number of layers on the solar panel that will observe the sunlight, whereas the classification by generation focuses on the materials and efficiency of the different types of solar panels.